clouddost/tomcat-installation/README.md

 sudo passwd tomcat
 ```

-## First check who is the owner of the "/opt/apache-tomcat-10.0.27/" directory, you can check using
+## First check who is the owner of the "/opt/apache-tomcat-10.0.27/" directory

 ```t
 ls -ld /opt/apache-tomcat-10.0.27